A Healing Approach To Collaborative Law

 David A. Hoffman is a lawyer and mediator at Boston Law Collaborative, LLC, is chair of the Collaborative Law Committee of the American Bar Association Section of Dispute Resolution and teaches mediation at Harvard Law School.

 The Legal Corner

-The Sacramento Collaborative Practice Group was first formed in 1998 and has grown to become an important and beneficial
+The Sacramento Collaborative Divorce Group was first formed in 1998 and has grown to become an important and beneficial

 The collaborative process works for couples that commit to the process which uses informal discussions and conferences attended by spouses and their attorneys to settle all issues.

 Couples agree to an unwritten but well understand code of conduct: